basarat/algorithms/src/shuffle/README.md

 `
 ```

-* Lets run through an example of the algorithm that we are going to implement.
+* Before we jump into code, lets run through an example of the algorithm that we are going to implement.
 * Lets say we have items `abcde`
-* The algorithm is simply pick a random item, put it in position 0, pick any of the *remaining* items and put them in position 1, pick any of the remaining items and put them in position 2 and so on.
+* The algorithm is simply going to pick a random item, put it in position 0,
+then, randomly pick any of the *remaining* items and put that in position 1, and then, randomly pick any of the remaining items and put that in position 2, and so on till we have shuffled all the items.

 ```js
 `